Deenethorpe: St Peter's Church

 St Peter's Church, Deene is the nearest church to Deenethorpe.
 The 13th-century estate church belonged to the Brudenell family who bought Deene Park in 1514.
+It remains a consecrated church but is in the care of the Churches Conservation Trust.

 Industry

 In 1881, the main occupation for males was in the agriculture industry which was mainly due to the rural location of the village and the vast amount of open land in the surroundings.
 For females the main occupation was through Domestic Service or Offices, as shown on the graph.
 There has been a change in the main jobs for the residents of Deenethorpe and from the 2011 census the main occupation is in whole sale and retail trade including repairs of motor vehicles and motor cycles with 20% of the village population.
 The second highest employed industry is in real estate activities with 14%.

 Amenities

 The main type of housing in the village are houses, cottage and bungalows.
 Kings Cliffe Endowed primary school serves as the main primary school for children, between the ages of 4–11 years, in Deenethorpe and is approximately 6.3 miles (via the A43) North-East of the village.